 - 1.)
 Process of Evaluation.
 Provided each applicant has met the threshold requirements in Section II(C), each application will be subject to the following evaluation process: - (i.)
 Completeness.
 The applicant must submit a complete application (see Section I(C)(1)) to AHFA. - (ii.)
 Point Scoring.
 The application will be evaluated using the Point Scoring System included in Addendum A. The applicant will not receive points if the item(s) or document(s) required to qualify for points are missing and/or incomplete. - (iii.)
-Financial Feasibility.
-Once the application is point-scored, the project will be evaluated to determine its financial feasibility, including its viability as a qualified housing credit project throughout the credit period.
-Taking into consideration that market, income and housing conditions vary greatly across the State of Alabama, the financial feasibility of any application submitted may require various other funding resources to be viable in the short term and to aid in the long term sustainability of any project.
-Local government resources, philanthropic efforts and other funding sources are critical to help ensure that limited AHFA resources can be allocated in all areas of the state where unmet housing needs still exist.
-Applications that are not financially feasible at the time of submission because additional sources of funds are necessary will not be considered for funding.
+Determination of Financial Feasibility.
+Once the application is pointscored, the project will be evaluated to determine its financial feasibility, including its financial viability as a qualified housing credit project throughout the credit period.